Groundhog Day (musical): Act I

 Phil Connors, an arrogant TV weatherman, is dreading his trip to Punxsutawney, PA to report on the annual Groundhog Day Ceremony, believing it is beneath him.
 As his weather van arrives in town, the people of Punxsutawney are hoping that the groundhog, Punxsutawney Phil, will not see his shadow, signifying an end to winter and the start of spring ("There Will Be Sun").
-The next morning, Phil wakes on 2 February full of scorn for everything and everyone he encounters on his way to Gobbler's Knob where the annual ceremony takes place ("Day One pt.
-1/ Small Town, U.S.A.").
-When he arrives on location he meets up with cameraman Larry and his new producer Rita before the groundhog's forecast of six more weeks of winter ("Day One pt.
-2/ Punxsutawney Phil").
+The next morning, Phil wakes on 2 February full of scorn for everything and everyone he encounters on his way to Gobbler's Knob where the annual ceremony takes place.
+When he arrives on location he meets up with cameraman Larry and his new producer Rita before the groundhog's forecast of six more weeks of winter.
 While Phil and Rita eat lunch at a diner, Larry packs the van preparing for their departure, and the sheriff enters and tells them that a bad snowstorm has closed every road out of town, keeping them from leaving.
-Rita makes an entry in her journal before the Groundhog Day banquet and the townspeople remain ever hopeful for the coming spring ("Day One pt.
-3/ February 2nd/There Will Be Sun").
-The next morning, Phil wakes on 2 February and confusedly relives his morning over again, including a run-in with obnoxious high school classmate Ned Ryerson ("Day Two pt.
-1/ Small Town, U.S.A.").
-Phil begrudgingly reports on the ceremony with the same result as the day before ("Day Two pt.
-2/ Punxsutawney Phil"), and Rita enjoys the festivities after commenting in her journal about Phil's odd behavior ("Day Two pt.
-3/ February 2nd/There Will Be Sun").
-The next morning, Phil wakes on 2 February and fearing a mental breakdown ("Day Three"), consults every doctor and healer in town, none of whom is medically qualified, and who all suggest a variety of unusual remedies ("Stuck").
-Phil decides to self-medicate at the bar instead, and finds camaraderie with two drunks who are stuck in a rut and live feel that life is repetitive.
-The trio takes advantage of not having a future and drive recklessly on train tracks and evade the police before they are caught and Phil is arrested ("Nobody Cares").
-The next morning, Phil wakes on 2 February with a newfound skip in his step as he openly treats others terribly, does as he pleases, and uses his repeated days to meet and reintroduce himself to Nancy Taylor, a local woman that he tricks into sleeping with him ("Philandering").
+Rita makes an entry in her journal before the Groundhog Day banquet and the townspeople remain ever hopeful for the coming spring ("Day One").

+The next morning, Phil wakes on 2 February and confusedly relives his morning over again, including a run-in with obnoxious high school classmate Ned Ryerson.
+Phil begrudgingly reports on the ceremony with the same result as the day before, and Rita enjoys the festivities after commenting in her journal about Phil's odd behavior ("Day Two").
+The next morning, Phil wakes on 2 February and fearing a mental breakdown ("Day Three"), consults every doctor and healer in town, none of whom is medically qualified, and all of whom suggest a variety of unusual remedies ("Stuck").
+Phil decides to self-medicate at the bar instead, and finds camaraderie with two drunks who are stuck in a rut and feel that life is repetitive.
+The trio takes advantage of not having a future and drive recklessly on train tracks, evading the police before they are eventually caught and Phil is arrested ("Nobody Cares").

+The next morning, Phil wakes on 2 February with a newfound joy as he openly treats others terribly, does as he pleases, and uses his repeated days to meet and reintroduce himself to Nancy Taylor, a local woman that he eventually manages to sleep with ("Philandering").
 After settling into a hedonistic groove, Phil sets his sights on Rita, determined to sleep with her.
 He spends several days trying to manufacture her perfect date, and grows more manic as he invariably keeps failing.
 With success never in sight, Phil wonders why he couldn't repeat a better day, Rita wonders if she'll ever find someone she could love, and the townspeople wonder if they will ever do all the things they've been putting off, waiting for an idealized future ("One Day").
-The next morning, Phil wakes on 2 February and smashes his alarm clock.